-versity of Luckitow De parimemai i rojne from universities outside the countries None Number of faculty who were awarded M.Phil., Ph.D., D.Sc. and D.Litt. durin the assessment period: Present details of departmental infrast regard to Tresent details of departmental infrast ructurai facinties with regard to: a) Library: - library Containing around journals are available on is. b) Internet facilities for staff an students: c) Total number of class rooms: 1 d) Class rooms with ICT facility: 1 e) Students laboratories: No f) Research laboratories: No List of doctoral, post- doctoral student s and Research Associ ates: a) from the host institution university: / 35 b) from other institutes/universities: 2 Number of post graduate students getting financial assistance from the university: None Was any need assessment exercise undertaken before the development of new programme(s)?
-If so, highlight the mathed along the None a) faculty on curriculum as well as teaching-learning-evaluation?
+versity of Elicinion Departmental Frojite

+from universities outside the countries None

+Number of faculty who were awarded M.Phil., Ph.D., D.Sc. and D.Litt. during the assessment period: 2

+Present details of departmental infrastru actural facilities with regard to:

+a) Library: Department has a library Containing around 1600 titles.
+Some journals are available on Complimentary basis.

+b) Internet facilities for staff and students:

+c) Total number of class rooms: 1

+d) Class rooms with ICT facility: 1

+e) Students laboratories: No

+f) Research laboratories: No

+List of doctoral, post- doctoral students a and Research Associates:

+a) from the host institution/ university: 35

+b) from other institutes/universities: 2

+Number of post graduate students getting financial assistance from the university: None

+Was any need assessment exercise undertaken before the development of new programme(s)?
+If so, highlight the None

+a) faculty on curriculum as well as teaching-learning-evaluation?
 If yes how does the department utilize the feedback?: Department always takes feedback form subject expert and students.
 Syllabus was revised an that basis in 2010- views are taken through questionnaire and debates.